History

 Impact: What difference will this make?

-The impact of the scheme is monitored through the year through both formative and summative assessment opportunities.
+The impact of the teaching and learning is monitored through the year through both formative and summative assessment opportunities.
 Each lesson includes opportunity to assess pupils against the learning objectives through a skill catcher and knowledge assessment quiz.
-The teachers input their judgements onto an assessment-tracking document, which is closely monitored by the subject lead.
 We strive to find out what works well for our children and are open to change when adapting the Kapow scheme to fit our learner’s needs.

 We want our pupils to leave our school equipped with a strong foundation of skills to enable them to succeed in their primary education.
 We want to them to be enquiring learners who are beginning make informed and balanced judgements based on their knowledge of the past.